tifrueh/lv95-converter/README.md

 # LV95-converter

-`lv95-converter` is a command line tool used to convert Swiss LV95 coordinates to WGS84.
+`lv95-converter` is a command line tool used to convert Swiss LV95 coordinates to WGS84 and vice-versa.
 The formulas used are the ones provided by [Swisstopo](https://www.swisstopo.admin.ch/en/home.html) as described in their document [Formulas and constants for the calculation of the Swiss conformal cylindrical projection and for the transformation between coordinate systems](https://www.swisstopo.admin.ch/content/swisstopo-internet/en/online/calculation-services/_jcr_content/contentPar/tabs/items/documents_publicatio/tabPar/downloadlist/downloadItems/20_1467104436749.download/refsys_e.pdf).
 To parse the commandline arguments [CLI11](https://github.com/CLIUtils/CLI11) by [CLIUtils](https://github.com/CLIUtils) was used.

 ## Installation